-Each degree offered by the Biology Department includes a common core curriculum and additional courses tailored to students' special needs.
+Each degree offered by the Department of Biology includes a common core curriculum and additional courses tailored to students' special needs.

 Highly motivated students may compete for the Biology Undergraduate Research Traineeship (BURT) program.
 For full details, consult the Biology Department.